 As it turns out, the sun is the culprit.
-It regularly ejects charged particles that rain down upon the planet, rattle Earth’s magnetic shield, and get shunted towards the Poles in the process.
+It regularly ejects charged particles that rain down upon the planet, rattle Earth’s magnetic shield, and get shunted towards the poles in the process.
+(By the way, the aurora activity is identical at both poles.
+Same time and date, same visual display.)
 When these excited little electrons and protons finally enter our atmosphere, they collide with other atoms in bright bursts of light.
-The color of the light is dependent upon which kind of atom each solar particle hits, and the altitude at which the collision occurs.
+The color of the light is dependent upon which kind of atom each electrically-charged solar particle hits, and the altitude at which the collision occurs.
 “Accidents” with oxygen atoms cause red emissions at high altitudes and green at lower levels, while nitrogen “fender-benders” create bluish and purple light.

 Thoroughly prepped by the fascinating video, we all panted for a chance to capture our own photos.
 But alas, the stupid snowstorm simply would not relent.
 After two hours of driving, Marcus stopped the van and got out to check the horizon.
 “Nope, still too much cloud cover, we’ll have to drive on,” he said.
 As we rolled along, he pointed out various features barely visible along the dark roadside.
 “There’s a frozen fjord.
-Most fjords are pure seawater, which is so salty that it usually doesn’t freeze.
+Most fjords are pure seawater, which is so salty that it usually doesn’t freeze, especially along this section of coastline, which benefits from warmer currents.
 But some fjords receive lots of fresh water from river outlets.
-Fresh water freezes more easily, which means that these fjords can crust over with several feet of ice.
+Fresh water freezes more easily, meaning that these fjords can crust over with several feet of ice.
 Great for ice fishing.”
 (Maybe we’ll try this on our next Tromsø trip.)

 We didn’t have that luxury of time, so we crossed our fingers that we’d make it to a clear spot.
 “Don’t worry,” Marcus assured us.
 “The Lights typically aren’t visible until at least 10:00 p.m. this time of year, so we’ll be okay.”
 Another hour went by, and we entered Finland, passing the sleeping border-patrol officer.
 Still too many clouds.
 Our driver, Jonas, continued to zoom southeast down towards Sweden now.